lukashino/PDI-netflow-metadata-ingestor/README.md

 # PDI-netflow-metadata-ingestor
-Welcome to the `README.md`, You have made a wise step if you are reading this.
+You have made a wise step if you are reading this.

-This project is brought to you by:
+Devs:
-- Adam Masaryk (xmasar15) a.k.a.
-Maszko
+- Adam Masaryk (xmasar15)
-- Lukáš Šišmiš (xsismi01) a.k.a.
-Sismo
+- Lukáš Šišmiš (xsismi01)
-- Matúš Švancár (xsvanc06) a.k.a.
-Svanc
+- Matúš Švancár (xsvanc06)

 To get you started on the packet sniffer:
-- install librdkafka library for C producer<br>
+- install librdkafka library<br>
-`apt install librdkafka-dev`
+`sudo apt-get install -y librdkafka-dev`
 - compile the program<br>
 `make`
 - run the program<br>